 TU Delft has drawn up a statement on social safety with all the other Dutch universities.
-In this statement, the Association of Universities (VSNU) speaks out against undesirable behaviour.
+Through UNL they speak out against undesirable behaviour.

 Statement: Social safety at our universities: ensuring a safe, open and respectful sector